-The institution implements a satisfactory academic progress policy and discloses this policy to students.
-All standards for measuring satisfactory academic progress include qualitative and quantitative standards used for evaluation of student progress.
+The institution implements and enforces a satisfactory academic progress policy and discloses this policy to students.
+Standards for measuring satisfactory academic progress include qualitative and quantitative standards used for evaluation of student progress.
 The institution takes appropriate action if students fail to meet the institution's minimum standards of progress.
+Students are informed of their academic progress and standing in the program at regular intervals throughout their enrollment.